In 1989 Charles Handy wrote The Age of Unreason. It’s a book that looked forward to a time where telecommuting would be an everyday reality.

-Another idea is people have shorter careers in the past, but that they work harder so over the length of their working life they do as many hours as earlier generations.
+Another idea in The Age of Unreason is that people have shorter careers in the past, but that they work harder.
+This means that over the length of their working life they often rack up as many hours as earlier generations.

 Handy says people spend longer in education so they start working later.
 Yet employers encourage them to leave work at an earlier age.

-So a career in, say, international banking might last from the age of 25 to 50, that’s 25 years.
+A career in, say, international banking might last from the age of 25 to 50, that’s 25 years.
 In earlier generations, the same career might have lasted almost 50 years from 18 to 68.